 The squid target fishery contributes to the total risk posed by New Zealand commercial fishing to seabirds.
-The two species to which the fishery poses the most risk are Southern Buller's albatross and New Zealand white-capped albatross, with this target fishery poses 0.048 and 0.028 of PST (Table 9).
-Southern Buller's albatross and New Zealand white-capped albatross were both assessed at high risk (Richard et al 2017).
+The two species to which the fishery poses the most risk are southern Buller's albatross and New Zealand white-capped albatross, with this target fishery posing 0.050 and 0.030 of PST, respectively (Table 8).
+Southern Buller's albatross was assessed at high risk and white-capped albatross at medium risk (Richard et al 2020).